Understanding Dividend Yield

 Dividend Yield Formula

-Yields for a current year can be estimated using the previous year’s dividend yield or by using the latest quarterly yield, multiplying it by 4, then dividing by the current share price.
+Yields for a current year can be estimated using the previous year’s dividend yield or the latest quarterly yield, multiplying it by 4, then dividing by the current share price.

 Understanding Dividend Yield

 Dividend yield is a method used to measure the amount of cash flow you're getting back for each dollar you invest in an equity position.
 In other words, it's a measurement of how much bang for your buck you're getting from dividends.
 The dividend yield is essentially the return on investment for a stock without any capital gains.

 Suppose company ABC's stock is trading at $20 and pays yearly dividends of $1 per share to its shareholders.
 Also, suppose that company XYZ’s stock is trading at $40 and also pays annual dividends of $1 per share.
 Company ABC’s dividend yield is 5% (1 ÷ 20), while XYZ’s dividend yield is only 2.5% (1 ÷ 40).
 Assuming all other factors are equivalent, an investor looking to use their portfolio to supplement their income would likely prefer ABC's stock over that of XYZ, as it has double the dividend yield.

 Investors who need a minimum cash flow from their investments can secure it by investing in stocks paying high, stable dividend yields.
 Older, well-established companies usually pay out a higher percentage in dividends than younger companies, and older companies' dividend history is also generally more consistent.

 Be Aware of Yields Too High